Equiangular lines: Equiangular lines in Euclidean space

 In particular, the maximum number of equiangular lines in 7 dimensions is 28.
 We can obtain these lines as follows.
-Take the vector (−3,−3,1,1,1,1,1,1) in $\mathbb{R}^8$, and form all 28 vectors obtained by permuting the components of this.
-The dot product of two of these vectors is 8 if both have a component 3 in the same place or −8 otherwise.
+Take the vector (−3,−3,1,1,1,1,1,1) in $\mathbb{R}^8$, and form all 28 vectors obtained by permuting its components.
+The dot product of two of these vectors equals 8 if both have a component of -3 in the same place, and it equals −8 otherwise.
 Thus, the lines through the origin containing these vectors are equiangular.
 Moreover, all 28 vectors are orthogonal to the vector (1,1,1,1,1,1,1,1) in $\mathbb{R}^8$, so they lie in a 7-dimensional space.
-In fact, these 28 vectors and their negatives are, up to rotation and dilation, the 56 vertices of the 321 polytope.
+In fact, these 28 vectors and their negatives are, up to rotation and dilatation, the 56 vertices of the 321 polytope.
 In other words, they are the weight vectors of the 56-dimensional representation of the Lie group E7.

 Equiangular lines are equivalent to two-graphs.
 Given a set of equiangular lines, let c be the cosine of the common angle.
 We assume that the angle is not 90°, since that case is trivial (i.e., not interesting, because the lines are just coordinate axes); thus, c is nonzero.
 We may move the lines so they all pass through the origin of coordinates.
 Choose one unit vector in each line.
 Form the matrix M of inner products.
 This matrix has 1 on the diagonal and ±c everywhere else, and it is symmetric.
 Subtracting the identity matrix I and dividing by c, we have a symmetric matrix with zero diagonal and ±1 off the diagonal.
 This is the Seidel adjacency matrix of a two-graph.
 Conversely, every two-graph can be represented as a set of equiangular lines.

 The problem of determining the maximum number of equiangular lines with a fixed angle in sufficiently high dimensions was solved by Jiang, Tidor, Yao, Zhang, and Zhao.
 The answer is expressed in spectral graph theoretic terms.
 Let $N_\alpha(d)$ denote the maximum number of lines through the origin in $d$ dimensions with common pairwise angle $\arccos\alpha$.
 Let $k$ denote the minimum number (if it exists) of vertices in a graph whose adjacency matrix has spectral radius exactly $(1-\alpha)/(2\alpha)$.
 If $k$ is finite, then $N_\alpha(d) = \lfloor k(d-1)/(k-1) \rfloor$ for all sufficiently large dimensions $d$ (here the "sufficiently large" may depend on $\alpha$).
 If no $k$ exists, then $N_\alpha(d) = d+ o(d)$.